-Our existing cash, cash equivalents and investment balances may fluctuate during fiscal 2019 due to changes in our planned cash outlay, including changes in incremental costs such as direct costs and integration costs related to our acquisitions.
+Our existing cash, cash equivalents and investment balances may fluctuate during fiscal 2020 due to changes in our planned cash outlay, including changes in incremental costs such as direct costs and integration costs related to our acquisitions.

-Cash from operations could also be affected by various risks and uncertainties, including, but not limited to, the risks detailed in Part II, Item 1A titled "Risk Factors".
+Cash from operations could also be affected by various risks and uncertainties, including, but not limited to, the effects of the COVID-19 pandemic and other risks detailed in Part II, Item 1A titled "Risk Factors".
 However, based on our current business plan and revenue prospects, we believe that our existing cash, cash equivalents and investment balances, our anticipated cash flows from operations and our available credit facility will be sufficient to meet our working capital and operating resource expenditure requirements for the next twelve months.

 We have a \$1 billion senior unsecured revolving credit agreement ("Revolving Credit Agreement") with a syndicate of lenders, providing for loans to us and certain of our subsidiaries through October 17, 2023.
-As of August 30, 2019, there were no outstanding borrowings under this Credit Agreement and the entire \$1 billion credit line remains available for borrowing.
+As of February 28, 2020, there were no outstanding borrowings under this Credit Agreement and the entire \$1 billion credit line remains available for borrowing.

-As of August 30, 2019, we have a \$2.25 billion Term Loan outstanding due April 30, 2020 and \$1.90 billion senior notes outstanding, consisting of the 2020 Notes and \$1 billion of 3.25% senior notes due February 1, 2025 ("2025 Notes," and together with the 2020 Notes, "Notes").
-The Notes and Term Loan rank equally with our other unsecured and unsubordinated indebtedness.
+As of February 28, 2020, we have \$4.15 billion senior notes outstanding, consisting of the 2023 Notes, 1.90% 2025 Notes, 2027 Notes, 2030 Notes, and the \$1 billion of 3.25% senior notes due February 1, 2025 ("3.25% 2025 Notes," and together with the aforementioned notes, "Notes").
+The Notes rank equally with our other unsecured and unsubordinated indebtedness.